 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

-It may seem like the most socialist red letter day in the calendar, but May 1 International Workers' Day, celebrated as a holiday in China, does not have its roots in the Middle Kingdom, nor the Communist Bloc.
-Instead it can be traced back to 1886 - and the American midwest.
+It may seem like the most socialist red letter day on the calendar, but May 1 International Workers’ Day, celebrated as a holiday in China, does not have its roots in the Middle Kingdom, nor the Communist Bloc.
+Instead, it can be traced back to 1886 – and the American Midwest.

 As Chicago police tried to break up a peaceful rally on May 4 to support workers striking for an eight-hour day, a dynamite bomb was thrown into their ranks.
 The explosion and ensuing gunfire killed seven police officers and at least four civilians, while scores more were injured.